Activist flotilla seeking to break the Israeli blockade of Gaza says drones attacked its boats

 Activists posted a brief video on the flotilla’s social media account showing what appeared to be an explosion on or near one of the vessels.
 Greece’s coast guard did not report any distress calls.

-There was no immediate response to questions regarding the attack from the Israeli military.
+“We expected it because it is a rhetoric that is part of what Israel is trying to do with regard to missions like ours,” Zambrin said.
+"It tries to instill fear because it is afraid of our arrival.”

+Greg Stoker, an American activist on board one of the boats, said in a social media post that the vessel's VHF radio communications also suffered interference, with the jammers playing an ABBA song over the VHF channel the flotilla was using.

-The flotilla, comprised of dozens of boats from several countries, is carrying a symbolic amount of humanitarian aid, including food and medicine, for Palestinians in Gaza.
+The flotilla, which organizers say includes about 50 vessels and participants from dozens of countries, is carrying a symbolic amount of humanitarian aid, including food and medicine, for Palestinians in Gaza.

-The Israeli Foreign Ministry has accused organizers of being linked to Hamas, and says it has proposed that the activists unload their aid in the Israeli port of Ashkelon for it to be transported into Gaza.
+The Israeli Foreign Ministry has accused organizers of being linked to Hamas — an accusation organizers reject — and says it has proposed that the activists unload their aid in the Israeli port of Ashkelon for it to be transported into Gaza.

 “Israel will not allow vessels to enter an active combat zone and will not allow the breach of a lawful naval blockade,” the ministry said on Monday.
 “Israel urges the participants not to break the law and to accept Israel’s proposal for a peaceful transfer of any aid they might have.”